Exploring Walsh Bay

 Walsh Bay theatres attract audiences to some of Australia's most dynamic performing arts companies.
 The Sydney Theatre Company has Cate Blanchett and Andrew Upton as the current artistic directors; also based here are the Sydney Dance Company and Bangarra Dance Theatre, Australia's premier indigenous performing arts company.
 The Australian Theatre for Young People, which has trained the likes of Rose Byrne and Rebel Wilson, is also a respected part of the Walsh Bay arts and culture scene.

 Want to catch a show and make a weekend of it?
-Book a room at the Sebel Pier One, a lovely boutique hotel with an authentic warehouse feel – some rooms have sliding doors so you can let the sea breezes in.
+Book a room at the Pier One Sydney Harbour, a lovely boutique hotel with an authentic warehouse feel – some rooms have sliding doors so you can let the sea breezes in.
 While in the area, join a dance class at the Sydney Dance Company, take in the Walsh Bay Heritage Walk and Sculpture Walk, and enjoy a meal at one of the many restaurants along the wharves – Hickson Road and Ventuno are two local favourites.